RitterVonDodling/GameOfLife/readme.md

 # cgol
-creating my own os only for conways game of life
+creating my own os only for conways game of life as a hobby

 ## special thanks to: